Pinamalayan: Climate

-Pinamalayan is politically subdivided into 37 Barangays.

 Demographics

 The town's population is mostly Mangyan and Tagalog.

 Economy

 Pinamalayan is one of the ranking producers of coconuts in the Philippines.
 Its fertile plains are also devoted to yearly rice production making it a source of supply for Marinduque, Tablas, and neighboring localities.
 The municipality is one of the premier producers of bananas, a variety of forest products are gathered; a diversification of crops, vegetables and fruit trees are being accomplished.

 It accounts for a variety of fish products from the sea; some fish ponds are now being developed; ranked second to none in the manufacture of wooden shoes, a distributing center of retail and wholesale trade for Sibale and Bongabon, it has a busy market in the poblacion and a barrio market at Nabuslot.
 It is not only a coconut region, but it is also a retail and wholesale trade center.
-It stands with 5 drug stores, 74 dry goods stores, 2 jewelry and repair shops, 4 bars, and refreshment parlors, 4 barber shops, 3 furniture houses, 5 restaurants, 2 gasoline stations, 4 tailor shops, 4 bakeries, 4 photographers, 20 Chinese stores, 5 lumber and hardware dealers, 5 cockpits, 2 contractors, a PRISCO store, 16 copra dealers, 3 wooden shoe factories, 1 theatre, 36 public market stall holders, 17 fishermen, and 46 tuba dealers.

 Pinamalayan's semi-circular waterfront affords excellent anchorage for vessels of inter-island type and visited weekly by steamers direct from Manila via Marinduque.
 It also affords an anchorage for ocean-going vessels in the sub-port of Quinabigan where copra is shipped every three months.
-It stands mid-way in the national high way to Bongabon and to Calapan.
+It stands mid-way in the national highway to Bongabon and to Calapan.
 The Borbon and Halcon buses make this town a terminal and transport system.
-In the field of communication service, it has postal and telegraphic services, serving a wide area of 21,000 souls.
 It boasts also of its 2 light houses, one at Punta Dumali and other in town proper.

-Pinamalayan in its bid to become the premier financial and educational destinations in the Southern part of Oriental Mindoro saw the emergence of national business establishing their branch on this municipality.
-Recently, Jollibee, Chowking and Red Ribbon established its branch in Barangay Marfrancisco on the area more popularly called Triangle near Abada College.
-Some of the more popular franchises such as Potato Corner and Siomai House are also located in this town.

-ATM service is also available in this town with the emergence of major banks such as Metrobank, Landbank of the Philippines and Philippine National Bank among others.

-There are two branches of Mercury Drug on this town complementing the medical requirements of the town's constituents.